Have you ever been browsing a website, maybe a travel site or huge news conglomerate, and suddenly notice an ad for a small local business?

 It’s also possible to manually set your maximum cost per click, spelling out exactly what you’re willing to spend for every new set of eyes.

-Bidding on ads is all well and good, but who is going to see them?
+Bidding on banner ads is all well and good, but who is going to see them?

 Website domains can be picked specifically for managed placements across the Google Display Network.